aimeos/aimeos-docs/src/models/create-managers.md

+Sometimes you need to store data that can't be stored in existing tables or existing tables are not optimal for the required data.
+In that case, you should create a database migration and a new manager that cares about saving/retrieving/deleting the data in that domain.

 # Database setup

 If you want to add a table for your manager to an existing data domain, then read the article about [adding new tables](../infrastructure/schema-migrations.md#add-new-tables).